Work Experience – Making a Difference

 Klaus asked the office to help him to find a job within finance.
 He writes, ' I am glad to tell you that I got an internship at a hedge fund Z Investment Partners.
 I have already started this part-time internship and it should last until October 2016.
 Fortunately I have got an permanent job offer as a quantitative analyst at LMAX, and now I have decided to accept the offer and join LMAX in October 2016.

-I am very grateful to you, Shalaka and others in the OMC office for helping me with my career development.
+I am very grateful to the OMC office for helping me with my career development.